IzaanI/Banking-WebApp/README.md

 # 💳 Simple Banking System (Full Stack)

 A minimalist banking system with a C++ (Crow) backend, SQLite database, and a React frontend.
 Users can sign in, deposit, withdraw, transfer funds, generate credit  and view balances — all with clean UI and secure logic.
+Note: Since this project requires database hosting in order to function as intended, this webapp is not hosted publicly at this time.
+You may download the source code and required depedencies if you want to run it yourself :)

 ---